Blendify/blender-manual/blender_docs/manual/compositing/types/color/mix.rst

 Difference
    Kinda cute in that it takes out a color.
 The color needed to turn Yellow into White is Blue.
    Use this to compare two verrry similar images to see what had been done to one to make it the other;
    sorta like a change log for images.
-You can use this to see a watermark (see `Using Mix to Watermark images`_) you have placed in an image for theft detection.
+You can use this to see a watermark (see `Watermark images`_) you have placed in an image for theft detection.
 Darken
    with the colors set here, is like looking at the world through rose-colored glasses.